frankfeder/pyber-analysis/README.md

 1. Recommend getting a more accurate count of active drivers to enhance usefulness of Average Fare per Driver statistics.
 There is evidence that the counts of drivers per city includes drivers that did not perform any rides over the given period.

 2. Related to #1, recommend further analysis to identify driver categories.
-It's possible that a small amount of drivers are responsible for a majority of performed rides, or that many drivers do one ride and then delete the app.
+It's possible that a small amount of drivers are responsible for a majority of performed rides, or that many drivers perform one ride and then delete the app.

-3. Recommend a similar visualizaton focusing on change in Average Fare by week per region, instead of total fare.
+3. Recommend a similar visualizaton focusing on change in Average Fare by week per region.
 Could be helpful to display both on the same graph, using two different y-axes.

 4. Recommend rebuilding fare visualization using ```resample("W-TUE")```, to make sure the first data point shown in the visualization isn't misleading.